 - Aspirin in large doses, sulfa meds and pseudo ephedrine.

 Either fasting or dieting can also cause much higher levels of acetone.
 Research has shown that fasting can increase the acetone level high enough to give a false reading of .06 BAC.

-A low-carbohydrate diet can increase acetone levels.
+A low-carb diet can increase acetone levels.
 The body produces more acetone to compensate for the reduced glucose in the diet.
-Those who follow the Atkins and similar diets intentionally seek to achieve a condition known as low carb ketosis.
+The Atkins and similar diets seek low carb ketosis.
 This promotes the “burning” of fat.

 Ketones create isopropyl alcohol.
 It turns into acetone.
 Thus, a side effect of ketosis is a high level of acetone.
 Machines can falsely measure acetone as alcohol.
 This can and does occur among teetotalers.

 Such false readings are in addition to any other compounds in the methyl group.
 Over a hundred of these commonly occur in the human breath.

 In summary, acetone in the breath can cause false positive readings in breathalyzers.
 Hypoglycemia can cause people to fail field sobriety tests.
 It’s important to keep impaired and drunk drivers off the road.
 This protects public safety.
 But it’s also important to protect innocent drivers.
 They shouldn’t suffer for a crime they didn’t commit.

 Perhaps convicting innocent drivers using false breathalyzer results should be a crime.